tim-pipi/cloudwego-api-gateway/README.md

 This repository contains the code for the implementation of an API Gateway for Orbital 2023.

-CloudWeGo API Gateway is an API Gateway based on CloudWeGo projects, using technologies, such as Kitex - RPC framework, and Hertz - HTTP framework.
-This API Gateway can handle JSON-encoded HTTP requests and utilize Kitex's Generic-Call feature to convert these requests into Thrift binary format.
+CloudWeGo API Gateway is an API Gateway based on `CloudWeGo` projects, using technologies, such as `Kitex` - RPC framework, and `Hertz` - HTTP framework.
+This API Gateway can handle JSON-encoded HTTP requests and utilize `Kitex`'s Generic-Call feature to convert these requests into Thrift binary format.
 The API Gateway will then route the requests to one of the backend RPC servers obtained from the registry center.